31 Perennial Flowers For Shaded Gardens With Limited Sun

 Another unique flower that enjoys partial shade, Solomon’s seal can make a great addition to any garden.

-Solomon’s Seal can grow anywhere between six inches and seven feet, and it can grow in zones 3 through 9.
-With some similarities to Lily of the Valley, this perennial has a sea of tapered green leaves and slipper-shaped white flowers that dance along a thick stem.
+Solomon’s Seal reaches between six inches and three feet, and it is hardy in zones 3 through 9.
+With some similarities to lily of the valley, this perennial has a sea of tapered green leaves and slipper-shaped white flowers that dangle along a thick stem.

-This plant blooms in late spring and the blooms develop into blue-colored berries by the time fall rolls around.
-Solomon’s Seal can take a few years to sprout when begun from rhizomes or plant starts.
+This plant blooms in late spring into summer, and the flowers develop into blue-colored berries by the time fall rolls around.
+Solomon’s seal takes a few years to sprout when begun from rhizomes or plant starts.
 It needs moist, well-drained soil.

 Spiderwort